tech · 06 Jan 2025

 Back in the day, patients diagnosed with chronic conditions had to grapple with frequent hospital visits.
 Today, remote patient monitoring (RPM) software enables high-risk patients to receive care from the comfort of their homes.
-As a revolutionary care modality, remote patient monitoring systems also allow for real-time understanding of a patient’s well-being, empowering healthcare providers to remotely manage patients that require chronic, post-discharge, or senior care.
+As a revolutionary care modality, remote patient monitoring systems also allow for real-time understanding of a patient’s well-being, empowering healthcare providers to remotely manage patients who require chronic, post-discharge, or senior care.

 However, the development of RPM systems is peppered with challenges, including technical and non-technical hurdles.
-So let’s broach the subject and look into the potential, challenges, and development workflow of a remote patient monitoring platform.
+So, let’s broach the subject and look into the potential, challenges, and development workflow of a remote patient monitoring platform.

 Benefits of developing remote patient monitoring software

 In 2023, over 81% of clinicians used RPM on patients — a 305% increase compared to 20% in 2021.
-The adoption of RPM tools — ranging from wearables to more sophisticated gadgets like pulse oximeters and ECGs — is on the rise due to a host of factors that benefit both patients and healthcare providers.
+The adoption of RPM tools — that range from wearables to more sophisticated gadgets like pulse oximeters and ECGs — is on the rise due to a host of factors that benefit both patients and healthcare providers.

 Improved access to care

 RPM systems expand access to care by bringing it directly to patients, wherever they are.
-This improved accessibility comes in handy for patients in remote areas or those with limited ability.
+This improved accessibility comes in handy for patients in remote areas or those with limited mobility.
 In urban and rural areas, 65% of doctors have adopted remote patient monitoring for medical management.

 Remote patient monitoring apps also provide a vital lifeline for at-risk populations, allowing the elderly or immunocompromised individuals to manage their health conditions without leaving their homes.